Faculty Funding Opportunities

 Direction des affaires internationales (DAI) is an organization within the Fédération des Cegeps that assists institutions within the network in designing and implementing strategies for internationalization.
 Through financing diverse projects, DAI seeks to internationalize training and education in Quebec institutions.
 It aims to foster openness, understanding, cooperation and ultimately, the exportation / importation of knowledge for both teachers and students.
 In particular, DAI offers bursaries of $3,000 for teachers who wish to pursue projects with institutions and community organizations abroad.

-The Direction des Affaires International has two deadlines for projects occurring within certain periods of the year.
-For the 2017-2018 school year, they are as follows:
+The Direction des Affaires International has one deadline for projects occurring within certain periods of the year.
+For the 2019-2020 school year, it is as follows:

 Projects may fit into one or more of the following three (3) categories: